sourcebots/docs/content/api/vision.md

 ```python
 camera = r.camera
 ```
-The software will process the image and return any markers it sees into an array sorted by distance.
+The software will process the image and return any markers it sees into an array sorted by distance where the first element of the array is the closest marker to the camera.

 ```python
 markers = r.camera.see()